Adding Foil Finishing in Boxshot

 Long story short

 Foil is just a reflecting thin layer of metal, so when you need foil you use reflection.
-For metallic reflections disable fresnel option and set reflection level to something above 70%.
-Use reflection mask to limit the reflective area.
+Enable metallic reflection and set the reflectance level to something above 70%.
+Use reflection mask to define the foil area.
 Use reflection tint to color the reflection.
 Use bump to add some relief to reflection and better define its edges.

 That’s all